 Prerequisite dependent upon topic.
 One-half or one course credit.
 311 Applied Combinatorics An advanced course in discrete mathematics introducing the basic tools of combinatorics and their applications.
-The course will consider the three basic problems of combinatorics; counting, existence and optimization.
+The course will consider the three basic problems of combinatorics: counting, existence and optimization.

 Prerequisite: 211.
 Offered even numbered spring semesters.
 314 Computability and Complexity An introduction to the theory of computation, addressing the fundamental question of what problems can be solved using computers, both in principle and when efficiency is taken into account.
 Topics may include: finite automata, undecidable problems (such as the halting problem), Turing machines, regular languages, context-free grammars, universal computation, elementary complexity classes, NP-completeness, and the P vs NP problem.
-Offered every spring.

 Prerequisite: COMP 132 and MATH 211.
 This course is cross-listed as COMP 314.
+Offered every spring.
 325 Probability and Statistics II A continuation of Introduction to Probability and Statistics I. Topics include additional discrete and continuous distributions, conditional distributions, additional hypothesis tests, simple linear regression and correlation, multiple linear regression, analysis of variance, and goodness of fit tests.
 Special topics may include nonparametric tests, nonlinear regression, and time series analysis.
-Prerequisites: 171, 225 and completion of, or concurrent registration in 270.
-Offered in odd numbered spring semesters.
+Prerequisites: 171 and 225.
+Offered every spring.
 Attributes: ENST Foundations (ESFN), Quantitative Econ Elective 331 Operations Research An introduction to deterministic operations research, including linear programming, sensitivity analysis, and duality.
 Special topics may include transportation and assignment problems, network models, integer programming, and game theory.
-Offered in odd numbered fall semesters.
 Prerequisite: 262.
 This course is cross-listed as COMP 331.
-Attributes: ENST Foundations (ESFN) 351 Abstract Algebra An introduction to axiomatic formalism using algebraic structures as paradigms.
-Topics chosen from groups, rings, integral domains, fields and vector spaces.
+Offered in odd numbered fall Attributes: ENST Foundations (ESFN) 351 Abstract Algebra An introduction to axiomatic formalism using algebraic structures as paradigms.
+Topics chosen from groups, rings, and fields.
+Prerequisite: 262.
 Offered every spring.

 361 Real Analysis

 A theoretical development of the basic ideas and concepts of real analysis.
 Topics include a study of real numbers, sequences, limits and continuity, differentiation and integration.
 Optional topics include infinite series, sequences and series of functions, and an introduction to point-set topology.

+Prerequisite: 171, 262 and 270.
 Offered every fall.

-Prerequisite: 171, 262 and 270.

 Attributes: Quantitative Econ Elective

 401 Special Topics

 Topics to be announced when offered.

+Prerequisite dependent upon topic.
 One-half or one course credit.

-402 Special Topics Topics to be announced when offered.
+402 Special Topics

+Topics to be announced when offered.